 How Do You Know If The Music Is Too Loud?

-Exposing your unborn baby to very loud music is said to be risky as it could lead to premature birth.
+Exposing your unborn baby to very loud music is said to be risky as it could lead to premature birth and other adverse neonatal outcomes.
 It can also cause certain other health complications such as low weight at the time of birth, or hearing difficulties or high frequency hearing loss at the time of birth.

 While it may sound scary, doctors raise an alarm only if you listen to very loud music on a regular basis, or if you are constantly in an environment where there are very loud noises.
 Exposing your unborn baby to loud noises or music on a few occasions, such as a rare visit to a rock concert, will not have the same effect as prolonged exposure to loud music or noise.